 If the person you look after has cancer, you may find advice for young carers on the Macmillan website useful.
-It was written by other young carers.

 Lots of Young Carers say they feel worried, stressed, anxious or depressed.
 It could be you're worried about the future, for instance if the person you look for has a condition that will get worse.
 Or you maybe you feel stressed because you don't have enough time to revise or study as you're too busy caring?

 It's important to tell someone if you feel like this - don't bottle things up or you will feel worse.
 It may be that the problem you're worried about can be fixed.
 You can talk to an adult you trust or one of the local services that support Young Carers.
 Or you can ring Childline for advice - their number is below.

 If you feel depressed and you don't know why you feel like that, you should make an appointment to see your doctor.
 Counselling services may also help.
 Relate offer counselling to young people in Derbyshire.

 Young carers are sometimes bullied because the person they care for is ill or disabled, or because they can't always do the things other young people can.
 Some people are bullied for no reason.